Join our Masterclass: Sponsor License Application Guidance!

 • Application rejected as invalid: A full refund will be made less a £25 administration fee

-• Withdrawal by the applicant: A full refund may be granted but only in certain circumstances; e.g. if biometrics are required and have not yet been submitted or where an ILR application requires documents to be submitted at a UKVCAS service centre, and the application is withdrawn before you attend the application centre
+• Withdrawal by the applicant: A full refund may be granted but only in certain circumstances; e.g. if biometrics are required and have not yet been submitted or where an ILR application requires documents to be submitted at a UKVCAS service centre and the application is withdrawn before you attend the application centre

 • Administrative review: if an administrative review results in an ILR decision under review being withdrawn, the fees paid for the review will be refunded.

-In most cases, if you are due a refund on your ILR application fees/priority processing fees, this will be processed automatically and paid into your bank account within 28 days by the Home Office, i.e. you will not normally need to request a refund.
+In most cases, if you are due a refund on your ILR fees/priority processing fees, this will be processed automatically and paid into your bank account within 28 days by the Home Office, i.e. you will not normally need to request a refund.

 Conclusion

 ILR applications can be costly, especially if you are applying for your family members at the same time.
 Depending on the circumstances, the refusal of an ILR application may mean that you do not receive a refund of the fees paid.
-This is why it is so important to ensure that your ILR application is carefully prepared, any documents required are provided, and any problems are identified and dealt with.
-When it comes to your indefinite leave to remain (ILR) application, don’t leave anything to chance.

-A Y & J Solicitors is a specialist immigration law firm with extensive experience with business visa applications.
+A Y & J Solicitors is a specialist immigration law firm with extensive experience with indefinite leave to remain applications.
 We have an in-depth understanding of immigration law and are professional and results-focused.
-For assistance with your application or any other UK immigration law concerns, please contact us on +44 20 7404 7933 or at contact us today.
+For assistance with your application or any other UK immigration law concerns, please contact us on +44 20 7404 7933 today.
 We’re here to help!

 A Y & J Solicitors